 Faith-Based Addiction Recovery

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), over 21 million Americans struggle with drug or alcohol abuse.
-Each person’s story is unique to them and their situation.
+Each person’s story and situation are unique to them.
 Some who struggle with substance abuse might consider themselves a person of faith, and their struggles might make them afraid to ask for help because they feel they have acted against their religious beliefs.

 How to Understand Addiction